oVirt/ovirt-site/source/feature/glustervolumesnapshots.html.md

 <big>3.
 Configurations for volume snapshot</big>

 This actions sets / edits the snapshot related configuration parameters for the specific volume.
-On click of the action, a pop up dialog opens with values set for the configuration parameters.
-User has option to edit the values using the Edit action in the pop up dialog.
+On click of the action, a pop up dialog opens with values already set for the configuration parameters.
+User has option to change the values and update them.

 ![](SnapshotConfiguration.png "SnapshotConfiguration.png")